-Our oak barn conversions encompass a wide range of work, including work on listed buildings and new builds.
-Some projects involve the conservation and restoration of an existing oak frame while others are more free-form.
-In all cases the primary goal is to maximise the use of space while enhancing the character of the existing building.
-For more barn conversions, see our portfolio.
+Our barn conversions encompass a wide range of work that includes work on listed buildings and new builds.
+Some projects involve the conservation and restoration of an existing structure while others are more freeform.
+In all cases the primary goal is to maximise the use of space while capitalising on the character of the existing building.

 We converted this courtyard collection of barns into a warm, spacious family home, including guest accommodation and offices.
 In designing the frame we worked closely with the client, who had a very clear vision for the finished house.
 This is the view from the master bedroom into the double-height living space.

 This former listed Devonshire Linhay has been converted into a stylish holiday cottage.
 The original cob walls have been repaired and traditional materials and finished have been used throughout.
 The exposed oak frame supports the first floor and thatched roof and incorporates a first floor linking balcony, which adds light and space to the attractive, compact living space.
 In the words of The Times Online, 20 March 2004.
 “One of the delights of Linhay is the abundance of natural light from the large windows, ensuring that the cottage is cosy, not poky.”